How to File a New Hampshire LLC Certificate of Formation

 Steps After Your New Hampshire LLC Is Officially Formed

 Once you’ve filed your Certificate of Formation, you should take the following steps:

 Create an Operating Agreement

 In New Hampshire, you aren’t required to have an Operating Agreement to officially form an LLC, but it's still a good idea to have one.
-You can start your operating agreement before, during, or after you file your Articles of Organization.
+You can start your operating agreement before, during, or after you file your Certificate of Formation.

 Your operating agreement will be kept in your LLC’s private business records; you do not file it with the state.

 Use our free Operating Agreement Tool to draft a customized operating agreement for your LLC.

 An Employer Identification Number (EIN) is like a social security number for your LLC.
 You will need an EIN if you want to hire employees or open business bank accounts.